-I figured with Zach Johnson winning this past weekend it was time to finish my review of the SeeMore FGP Stainless Steel putter.
-You can see my first impressions of the putter here after some early season rounds.
+With Zach Johnson winning this past weekend, I figured it was time to finish my review of the SeeMore FGP Stainless Steel putter.
+After some early-season rounds, you can see my first impressions of the putter here.

-You have to love the SeeMore Putter Company just for the fact they're the little guy out there in the sea of large corporate golf companies.
-Hell pro golfers play SeeMore putters because they like them not because they're getting paid to like them.
+You must love the SeeMore Putter Company for being the little guy in a sea of sizeable corporate golf companies.
+Pro golfers play SeeMore putters because they like them, not because they're getting paid to enjoy them.

 You really can't mess with the facts about Zach Johnson winning with SeeMore's new FGP Stainless blade this past weekend: